wintercooled/wintercooled.github.io/random-stuff/git-guide.md

 git log

+(press q to quit log if it is long enough to start paging)

 You will see that the 'HEAD ->' of the branch is on top of (origin/master, origin/HEAD) (the last update to the origin copy of master) as it doesn't have the commits under it that were added to branch-one.
 So you should see commits for branch-two above origin/master, origin/HEAD.
 We need to rebase master into it so our branch-two commits are on top of the commits from branch-one that we made to master (local).

 This means we need to rebase or trying to merge will result in detached HEAD.
 So we will rebase master into branch-two.